 - A unique focus on multipurpose helicopter technology and joint force interoperability

-- High level panel discussions involving technical managers and project engineers from established military organisations.
+- High level panel discussions featuring technical managers and project engineers from military as well as industry

 - Informal networking time so you can gather insight from peers and colleagues also shaping and influencing regional helicopter programmes today

 - Brigadier General Jozsef Koller Phd, Commander Hungarian Defence Forces 86th Szolnok Helicopter Base (HDF 86th SZHB), Hungarian Defence Forces

 - Brigadier General Robert Klestinec, Slovak Air Force Deputy Commander, Slovak Armed Forces

 - Brigadier General Michael Krizanec, Chief of Staff and Deputy CO Air Force, Croatian AF HQ, Croatian Armed Forces